cyrusknopf/nixconf/README.md

-My `home-mananger` configuration for macOS and generic Linux systems
+My `home-mananger` configuration for macOS and generic Linux systems.
+Includes dotfiles and system settings for Darwin.